Skip to main content

 Methodology

-Data is compiled from Statistics Canada’s Survey of Labour and Income Dynamics, Canadian Income Survey, and Census data.
-“Household” includes all persons sharing a dwelling, regardless of relationship.
-Figures are estimated for 2026 based on historical growth rates and current economic indicators.
+Data compiled from Statistics Canada’s Canadian Income Survey, Survey of Labour and Income Dynamics, and Census of Population.
+“Household” is defined as all persons sharing a dwelling, regardless of family relationship.
+Figures are estimated for 2026 based on reported data through 2024 and projected growth rates.
+All figures are pre-tax unless otherwise noted; after-tax figures use provincial average effective tax rates.